marifyo/fggcosha/_posts/2015-11-01-octoberawareness.md

 </figure>
 {: .image-pull-left}

 The hashtag, #BeBreastWise", and her mission engaged her fellow alumna classmates who banded and joined in her cause, raising breast cancer awareness in the month of October.
-From the shores of Nigeria, in the UK and even to the U.S., class of 1989 alumnae gathered, some in public places, using their branded t-shirts as a conversation piece for anyone they met, some even involved their colleagues in various ways.
+From the shores of Nigeria, in the UK and even to the U.S., class of 1989 alumnae gathered, some in public places, using their branded t-shirts as a conversation piece for anyone they met; some even involved their colleagues in various ways.

 Indeed, we celebrate the class of ’89, along with Dr. Mrs. Oge Nwakoby Ilegbune, for their active participation in the cause.